Trout In The Classroom

 - Get free training in how to set up and maintain a school aquarium, raise trout and keep them healthy

-- Deliver trout eggs and trout food to all TIC schools in December
+- Deliver trout eggs and trout food to all TIC schools December 10, 2024.

 - Help mainly first-time TIC teachers in case of hatchling-threatening emergencies during the school year